nextmv-io/go-routingkit/README.md

 ### Distance and Travel Time Queries

-`routingkit.DistanceClient` and `rooutingkit.TravelTimeClient` allow a few different types of queries for the shortest paths between points.
+`routingkit.DistanceClient` and `routingkit.TravelTimeClient` allow a few different types of queries for the shortest paths between points.
 Points are represented as `[]float32`s where the first element is the longitude and the second is the latitude.
 Distances are represented as `uint32`s, representing distance in meters for `DistanceClient` and in milliseconds for `TravelTimeClient`.

 The simplest query finds the distance between two points: